 Apart from a donation to BOSF, Khiri Reach has also launched an awareness campaign for staff and travel industry partners across Indonesia.
-Unfortunately, thousands of orangutans have been killed on Borneo over the past 20 years as their habitat has been converted into plantations.

 “We can’t stand still and not take part to help with the situation,” said Khiri Reach Indonesia spokesperson, Elske de Vries.
 “In fact, we believe everyone should join.”